 An optional Level One Supplemental Science and Enrichment set includes 17 additional books on science-related themes, book such as The Vegetables We Eat, Bugs are Insects, Where Are the Night Animals?, and From Caterpillar to Butterfly.
 These are books you can probably find at the library but purchasing the package might be more convenient.

-Simply Classical maintains the classical approach for which Memoria Press is so well known, but it dials back the difficulty a little bit and adds more hands-on and active learning that might be needed for children with special needs.
+Simply Classical maintains the classical approach for which Memoria Press is so well known, but it dials back the difficulty a little bit, inserts more incremental step-by-step lessons, and adds more hands-on and active learning that might be needed for children with special needs.
 It might work well with children who have minimal developmental delays, but is also well suited for children with more significant intellectual disability, language disorders, autism, or learning disabilities.
 Some parents might like to use it with their children with normal learning abilities just because of the combination of learning methods that are used.
 Be sure to use the Readiness Checklists to determine which level of Simply Classical will be suitable for your child.
 More levels are planned to cover ages 2 through 21.